 If a negative review has come up because of a misunderstanding or another issue that is easily fixed, you can help turn the negative into a positive.
 If a reviewer is happy with a resolution, they are often happy to post an updated review and rating.

 The biggest strategy that businesses miss when dealing with negative reviews is not reaching out to their other customers.
 Having 10 reviews on your listing that are all negative seems bad at first, but it's important to focus on all of your other customers who have yet to write a review.
-Happy customers don't think to write reviews on their own but if you reach out to them, they're often happy to share their feedback.
+Happy customers may not think of writing reviews on their own but if you reach out to them, they're often happy to share their feedback.